clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 Known Issues
 ************

-Using a long-term-support (LTS) kernel when running OpenZFS reduces the risk of incompatibilities with an LTS kernel.
+Using a long-term-support (LTS) kernel when running OpenZFS reduces the risk of incompatibilities with kernel updates.
 When new kernels or new versions of OpenZFS are released, users bear the responsibility to test those releases and ensure compatibility before deploying any updates.

 Prerequisites
 *************